A Primer on Total Points, Our Total Value Stat for Football

-How was Lamar Jackson at nearly negative-20 Points Earned rushing in 2018?
+How was Lamar Jackson barely above zero value rushing in 2018?
 You saw the reason for that above (his propensity to fumble).

-Why was James Conner in the bottom ten in Rushing Points Earned despite scoring nearly a touchdown per game and averaging 4.5 yards per carry?
+Why was James Conner barely above zero value rushing despite scoring nearly a touchdown per game and averaging 4.5 yards per carry?
 He had a good offensive line, didn’t break a lot of tackles, and made a lot of his hay on outside runs, which have a higher expected value to begin with.

 Total Points gives us the opportunity to more critically engage with the stats players compile and consider the context in which he compiled them.
 And as SIS continues to add more data points to its operation, our assessment of those things will only get better.